it-all/Spaghettify/README.md

 See NavAdmin.php.

 <a name="autho">Authorization</a>
 Admin pages and functionality can be protected against unauthorized use based on administrative roles.
-Resource and functionality access is defined in config.php in the 'adminMinimumPermissions' array key based on the role and is set in routes.php on resources as necessary, in NavAdmin to determine whether or not to display navigation options, and in views and controllers as necessary to grant or limit functionality access.
+Resource and functionality access is defined in config.php in the 'administratorMinimumPermissions' array key based on the role and is set in routes.php on resources as necessary, in NavAdmin to determine whether or not to display navigation options, and in views and controllers as necessary to grant or limit functionality access.
 Authorization failures result in alerts being written to the system_events table and the user redirected to the admin homepage with a red alert message displayed.

 <a name="xss">XSS Prevention</a>
 The appropriate <a target="_blank" href="https://twig.sensiolabs.org/doc/2.x/filters/escape.html" target="_blank">Twig escape filter</a> are used for any user-input data* that is output through Twig.
 Note that Twig defaults to autoescape 'html' in the autoescape environment variable: https://twig.sensiolabs.org/api/2.x/Twig_Environment.html